AdoriZahard/hi3er/README.md

 If you would like to edit, be sure to edit docs/index.md.
 Do not touch gh-pages or your changes may be overwritten.

+See this repo live at https://tinyurl.com/elysianrealm or https://butteryrafa.github.io/hi3er/